DenisChera/MusicAll-Recognizer-App/README.md

 MusicAll Recognition is an application similar to Shazam, but which brings a series of new features such as:
 - Saving song details and lyrics in pdf format
-- Customizing the content of the lyrics screen
+- Customizing the content of the "Details" screen (dark mode or light mode)
 - Text-to-speech functionality
 - History of recognized songs
-- Sortarea în ordine alfabetică a melodiilor din istoric
+- Sorting songs in history alphabetically

-The application was developed in Android Studio and the ACRCloud and ChartLyrics APIs were used to recognize songs and lyrics, respectively.
+The application was developed in Android Studio and the ACRCloud and ChartLyrics APIs were used to recognize songs and display lyrics, respectively.